Update: October 19, 2020

 First, is your sewing machine tough enough to handle the thickness of the jacket and/or jeans?

-If so, here is a post on how to replace a zipper on a jacket.
+If so, here is a post to click on: how to replace a zipper on a jacket.
 (The jacket pictured above).

-There are so many facets to zippers and zipper replacement that it is difficult to give you a flat rate without explaining each of them to you.
+There are so many variations to zippers and zipper replacement that it is difficult to give you a flat rate without explaining each of them to you.
+But typically, a zipper replacement can cost anywhere from $8-$75 (or more) depending on the item.
+Many of you have written and said that you are not sure if what you’re charging is appropriate.

-It is packed full of every kind of pricing scenario you can think of for any type of sewing business you have…
+It is packed full of every kind of pricing scenario you can think of, for any type of sewing business you have, whether you are creating garments, patterns, alterations or home decor.

-To learn more about the Pricing e-book, click on this link:
+To learn more about the Pricing e-book, click on this link below:

-Many readers buy both books even if they are already in business.
+Many readers buy both, even if they are already in business.

-I want you to succeed in your area of expertise.
+I want you to succeed in your area of expertise and these books can make all the difference between just surviving….and thriving in business!